adplug/adplay-dos/INSTALL.md

 - The 'binarydist' Makefile target will build a binary distribution of AdPlay.
 A ZIP archiving program is needed for this.

+# DJGPP cross compilation steps
+Build system used is Ubuntu 22.04, using GCC 12.2.0

+See build/Dockerfile